prathameshd30/prime-headers/README.md

 It works primarily by ~~ab~~using the C preprocessor to a scale hitherto undreamt of (I have later realised that this scale was indeed dreamt to).

+Initially, I was going to write it in the OOP C Pattern (pointers to functions inside structs), however as most people do not use the pattern, it would have hindered the usability of the framework.
+(Although it could be made in the future).

 ### To Do
 - [ ] Look into GitHub actions based testing
+- [ ] How can I integrate CMake, CTest, GitHub actions and Valgrind?
 - [ ] Write primitive as well as pointer-to-structs examples
 - [ ] Examples should try to break the framework as much as possible

+### Checklist
+- Each function, with pointer params, should check for NULL for each pointer,
+- Have a thorough deletion mechanism for each data structure.
+- Set unused pointers to return wherever applicable.
+- Library functions in snake_case_##ANY_SUFFIX
+- All reallocs need to be first assigned to temp variables

 ### Data structures and algorithms implemented